Skip to content

 Upload your ID photo

 You are required to upload a passport style photo to the University of Nottingham University card system as soon as possible, so that a student ID card can be created for you.
-For more information on how to obtain and use your first University of Nottingham Student ID Card, please visit the University of Nottingham website.
+This must be completed by 5 September 2025 at the latest.

-As a University of Nottingham student studying at the Lincoln campus, you will be provided with two university cards so you can access libraries, facilities, and carry out any printing or photocopying at each campus.
-The majority of the time, you will be using your University of Lincoln card as this is where most of your teaching and related activities will take place.
+As a University of Nottingham student studying at the Lincoln campus, you will be provided with two university cards so you can access libraries, facilities and carry out any printing or photocopying at each campus.
+In the main, you will be using your University of Lincoln card as this is where most of your teaching and related activities will take place.
 Please keep your ID cards safe as you may have to pay a fee for replacement of any lost cards.

 Sign your Medical Student Declaration